Kojobu/gostav/README.md

 It's Gustav but written in Go!
-Old features that are still implemented:
+Old and new feature list:
-  - Mensa meal scraper
+- [x] Mensa meal scraper

-New Features:
-  - Execute console cmds via slash commands (including a password!)
+- [x] Execute console cmds via slash commands (including a password!)
+- [ ] Plot the local B-field of my room (perhaps including other sensors too)
+- [ ] Scrap the Ozon value for HD (may never work, the website is crap, perhaps I'll make my own station...)